 You get:

-Most destination wedding venues fall into two buckets: beach resorts or remote countryside.
-New Mexico quietly offers a third option — dreamy mountains, desert, art, culture, and space — all within a single state.
+Most destination wedding venues fall into two categories: beach resorts or remote countryside venues.
+New Mexico offers a third option — dreamy mountains, desert, art, culture, and modern space — all within a single state.

 And because New Mexico weddings often host 80–120 guests, venues here are designed for connection rather than scale.
 This is where a wedding reception feels like a gathering, not a production.